MicrosoftDocs/azure-docs/articles/virtual-machines/extensions/key-vault-linux.md

     ```

-* To deploy the extension on a virtual machine scale set :
+* To deploy the extension on a virtual machine scale set:

     ```powershell